TIPS TO REDUCING CLAIM DENIAL RATE

 Minor errors can cost you money and your practice time.
 Reviewing each claim for accuracy may seem like a lot of work, but it will pay off as well as save time and resources.
 Practice bill denial rate from untimely filing should be 0%.

 BE AWARE OF SIGNIFICANT CHANGES

-The health care industry is ever changing and dynamic.
-Billing staff should be in close communication with all Centers for Medicare Services and insurance company’s in-house coding standards.
+The health care industry is ever-changing and dynamic.
+Billing staff should be in close communication with all Centers for Medicare Services and the insurance company’s in-house coding standards.
 Billing companies should make it a duty to share important updates with the entire practice as information becomes available.
 This will ensure that everyone within your practice is on the same page.
-This will also reduce any surprises when it comes to the ever changing medical coding environment.
+This will also reduce any surprises when it comes to the ever-changing medical coding environment.